CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 ## Exercise 5: Configure a security role

-In this exercise, you will be creating a custom security role in Dataverse and then sharing a canvas app to a user with that security role to see how it impacts their access.
+In this exercise, you will create a custom security role in Dataverse and then share a canvas app with that security role to see how it affects the user's access.

 ### Task 1: Import project management solution